the94air/monitord/README.md

 Used for creating a site.
 Example `!new example https://example.com 1 200`

 **`!mutate`**
 Used for modifying the information of a site.
-Examples `!mutate name new_example` `!mutate interval 0.5` `!mutate statuscode new_example`
+Examples `!mutate name new_example` `!mutate interval 0.5` `!mutate statuscode 404`

 **`!start`**
 Used for staring a monitor session for a site.